Is your pub or bar trained on Ask for Angela? - Bar & Kitchen

 What’s your biggest challenge?

 Training.
 We want venues to be full, and to achieve that the experience must be safe.
-If bars and pubs don’t reinforce their pledge because staff aren’t trained, customers might stay away.
+If bars and pubs don’t reinforce their pledge because staff aren’t trained in Ask For Angela, customers might stay away.

 High turnover brings a training challenge but venues that keep their team updated can recoup any training costs through extra custom within a week.

-Download your free resources to set up Ask for Angela here.
+Download your free resources to set up Ask for Angela.

-Contact Ask for Angela to get your staff trained here.
+Contact Ask for Angela to get your staff trained.

 Save Article